pixavier/mqtt4snap/README.md

 ## Command-line mode

 You can run Snap *!* in command-line mode using a [headless browser](https://en.wikipedia.org/wiki/Headless_browser).
-To run MQTT4Snap *!*, the JavaScript extensions must be enabled by default.
+To run MQTT4Snap *!* in a headless browser, the JavaScript extensions must be enabled by default.
 It can be achieved with an own Snap *!* installation (Download source), adding this line of code "Process.prototype.enableJS = true;" in the snap.html script block of code.

 ## MQTT.js library